Pagan & Magickal Terms and Definitions

 Herbalism: the art of using herbs both magickally and medically.

-High Priest: the male leader of a coven; knowledgeable & proficient with many years of experience; possesses strong leadership skills.
+High Priest: typically the male leader of a coven; knowledgeable & proficient with many years of experience; possesses strong leadership skills and has gone through several initiations.

-High Priestess: the female leader of a coven; knowledgeable & proficient with many years of experience; possesses strong leadership skills.
+High Priestess: typically the female leader of a coven; knowledgeable & proficient with many years of experience; possesses strong leadership skills and has gone through several initiations.

 Holy Water: blessed, purified water used in ritual.